 Recognize That People Get Hurt

 Boxing is a violent sport that can result in black eyes, bleeding noses, fractured ribs, ripped muscles, knockout blows, and even significant ass-kickings.
 If you try to participate in this sport without experiencing any pain, you may as well be knitting rather than boxing because that’s not what boxing is.
 To understand this, you can relate it to real-life experience.
 You may occasionally receive a hard hit to the face.
 If you’ve dealt with something similar before, you’ll know how to handle it far better.
+If you have not done so yet, you absolutely need to go speak with an orthodontist before getting in the ring.
+Have a professional take a look at your mouth and make sure that it can take a hit or two without significant damage.
+If you do not do this you may regret it later when your teeth start to hurt.

 The most effective combat strategists incorporate psychological warfare into their strategies.
 Before entering the ring, make sure you know everything there is about your opponent’s style of fighting.
 Recognize and take advantage of any changes that occur.
 To avoid being caught off guard, remember that your opponent will do the same.
 Learn as much as you can about the character traits of your opponent’s temperament so that you can use those to your advantage whenever the opportunity arises.